jvalue/made-template/project/project-plan.md

 ## Title
 <!-- Give your project a short title. -->
-The link between health status and net nreenhouse gas emissions in the EU: a cross-country analysis.
+The link between health status and net greenhouse gas emissions in the EU: a cross-country analysis.

 ## Main Question